particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 ## When should I use a developer preview release?

 In some cases, a new product is released out of cadence with a LTS version.
-The Tracker requires 3.x, however once 4.0.0 LTS is released, it will be able to use that LTS version.
+The Tracker required 3.x, however once 4.0.0 LTS was released, it could use that.

 Another example is the P2 and Photon 2, which will require 5.x until 6.0.0 LTS comes out, probably in late 2023.